VictorHJD/AA_Fox/README.md

 for each fox and writes them (together with the 'basic data') to 'intermediate_data/Fox_data_envir.RDS'.

+## 1) Sequencing data
-1) We (Victor Jarquin-Diaz and Emanuel Heitlinger) process the raw sequencing data in 1_Fox_general_MA.R.
+We (Victor Jarquin-Diaz and Emanuel Heitlinger) process the raw sequencing data in 1_Fox_general_MA.R.
 This script processes the sequencing data based on matching of the primer sequences in 'input_data/primer_file_foxes.csv' using the MultiAmplicon wrapper of